zxphyrx/highway/app/views/overview/parents.md

 When your child reaches 8 points, we will send them a Travel Form to fill out.

-If you're flying, land at SFO airport.
+If you're arriving by flight, land at SFO airport.

 #### Visa information